Will neutering calm a dog?

 That said, even if a female does not display aggressive dominance, timing is still an important factor.
 As mentioned above, progestins tend to remain at high levels in a dog for up to 2 months following her estrus cycle.
 As progestins tend to have a calming effect on dogs, removing the source of the hormones suddenly may promote aggression and irritability in some animals.

 Please note this article is a summary of another article we wrote previously.
-For further details or citations to our research sources please visit the original post.
+For further details or citations to our research sources please visit the original in depth post.

 Working with a professional photographer to capture your favorite fur baby can be a lot of fun.
 But how do you know if you are choosing the right photographer to work with your pet?
 We put together a quick list of questions to help you make the most of your dog’s photoshoot.
 In this pet portrait buying guide you will learn about what red flags to be on the look out for when shopping for a pet photographer in your area and what questions to ask to ensure that you’re receiving the best deal on pet portraits.